ABOUT ME / history of nmp

 I had been casually interested in horse racing from my time studying at York ( photo below (c) Philip Woodward) - there had a been a top-class racecourse on my doorstep - and had written my own horse racing blog for several years and produced a small profit.

-When I was made redundant, I decided to grab the bull by the horns and give up writing my freely-viewable racing blog - I launched a paid-for service and NMP was born in 2010.
+When I was made redundant, I decided to grab the bull by the horns and give up writing my freely-viewable racing blog - I launched a paid-for tipping service and NMP was born in 2010, which I ran (and have continued to do so ever since) alongside working in a full-time job.

 For the benefit of those based abroad, the name "Northern Monkey" is a common and jovial term often used to describe people from the North (by those from the South) in England.